fsfe/reuse-docs/faq/faq.md

 code under only one of these licenses, we recommend that you only include that one license.

-If you have code under both licenses, we recommend that you include both licenses separately.
+If you have code under both an -only license and an -or-later license, we recommend that you include both licenses separately.

 If you do not want to include both licenses separately, you can create the file `LICENSES/GPL-3.0.txt` and add the following header: